- UK’s favourite long distance cycle route

 With the hardest cycling behind, you head towards your goal of Tynemouth.
 The route then follows a pleasant green route leading over numerous bridges and old railway viaducts and affording great views of the countryside.
-On reaching Gateshead and the impressive Baltic Arts Centre you cross the Blinking Eye Millennium Bridge over the River Tyne into Newcastle.
-The Cycle Hub is situated on your right just after this and the perfect place for a well earned cuppa and a slice of delicious homemade cake.
-It’s dedicated to the cyclist and also the home of Saddle Skedaddle so why not come and say hello?
+On reaching the Newcastle Quayside you’ll see the impressive Baltic Arts Centre on the Gateshead bank just across the Blinking Eye Millennium Bridge.
+Continuing on the northern bank of the Tyne The Cycle Hub is situated on your right and the perfect place for a well-earned cuppa and a slice of delicious homemade cake.
+It’s dedicated to the cyclist and also the home of Saddle Skedaddle – if you catch up during office hours, why not come and say hello?
 Waving goodbye, you complete your final few miles of the coast to coast alongside the River Tyne to Tynemouth.

 Congratulations – you’ve just Skedaddled the Coast to Coast!